mmkay/ais-exporter/README.md

 - Ensure current branch is set to master and is up to date.

-- Create a virtual environment, install dependencies and the ais-exporter.
+- Create a virtual environment, install dependencies and the aisexporter.

   ```shell
   $ make venv